Qonfused/OSX-Hyper-V/docs/README.md

 > .\Scripts\create-virtual-machine.ps1 -name "Catalina" -version 10.15 -cpu 4 -ram 16 -size 128
 > ```

+> [!IMPORTANT]
+> Newer macOS versions (Big Sur and newer) require 6-8 GB of RAM to boot the installer.
+If you are using an older version of macOS, you can use less RAM (4 GB is the minimum).

 Below outline the steps to manually create a new virtual machine for macOS:

 ---